Aug 22

 1. Change your email addresses.

 3. Get your ISP to turn on spam filtering.
-(This is generally much better than your own email program email filtering.)
+(This is better than the email filtering within apple mail because all the spam emails are blocked BEFORE they are downloaded to your computer.)
 There are various levels of spam filtering, some very aggressive and will block most spam, but also the occasional real email.
-ASk you ISP about spam filtering.
+Ask you ISP about spam filtering.